 where $M_b$ and $R_b$ are the mass and the scale radius of the bulge while $\gamma$ is the inner slope of the density profile.

-\item The inner and the outer discs are modelled as exponential razor-thin discs whose intrinsic velocity dispersion and tangential velocity are approximated by a proper repartition of the total kinetic energy computed assuming circular velocities at all radii, into its tangential bulk component and an isotropic dispersion component, see Paper I for further details.
+\item \fr{The inner and the outer discs are modelled as exponential razor-thin discs whose intrinsic velocity dispersion and tangential velocity are approximated assuming that a fraction $k_j$ (with the convention of $j=1$ for the inner disc and $j=2$ for the outer disc) of the total kinetic energy is in ordered bulk motion and the rest goes into an isotropic velocity dispersion component.
+The "kinematic decomposition parameter" $k_j$ is a free parameter of the model.
+Its value ranges from $k_j=0$ for a dispersion-supported regime to $k_j=1$ for a rotation-supported regime.} \fr{More specifically, the bulk l.o.s. velocity component for each disc is}

+\fr{where $r$ is the deprojected distance from the centre of the galaxy of the $R$ position, $\phi$ is the azimuthal angle evaluated in the plane of the disc from the major axis of the projected disc and $ v_{{\rm c}}$ is the total circular velocity.}